+IT IS IMPORTANT TO BE PRECISE IN IDENTIFYING THE OUTCOME.
+THE ABOVE INFO DEFINES ACTIVITIES THAT YOU PLAN TO PERFORM, BUT THESE ACTIONS SHOULD LEAD TO A DELIVERABLE.
+WHAT IS THIS DELIVERABLE?
+THIS WOULD BE THE OUTCOME.
+THE METRICS SHOULD DEFINE HOW YOU EXPECT TO MEASURE WHETHER YOU ACHIEVE THESE OUTCOMES.
+THE FOUR PRIMARY METRICS ARE QUANTITY, QUALITY, TIME, AND COST.
+SELECT AT LEAST TWO TYPE OF METRICS TO MEASURE YOUR SUCCESS IN ACHIEVING THE OUTCOMES STATED.

 Benefits of Research

-Generally, the research will quantify the economic effects of the novel coronavirus on small businesses, Accommodation and Food service enterprises.
+Generally, the research will quantify the economic effects of the novel coronavirus on small Accommodation and Food service enterprises.
 The research will also enhance the assessment of the Coronavirus guidelines and government restrictions on small businesses.
 Lastly, the research will allow the suggestion of effective measures to ease the effects of the coronavirus on small business enterprises.
+CAN YOU RESEARCH ACTUALLY DELIVER ALL THESE BENEFITS?
 Successful results will enhance the resurrection of the closed small business and allow a smooth running of the already struggling businesses, increasing their profitability and enhancing economic growth.

-Most specifically, the research will help in;
+Most specifically, the research will help in the following areas:

 Enhancing entrepreneurial culture in accommodation and food service enterprises by focusing on public awareness and promotion priorities.
 This will be achieved through soliciting funds from the national and federal government to promote entrepreneurial culture campaigns.